 Every piece of information in an XML file (elements, text, numbers) is stored in memory in "nodes".
-Nodes are defined by the <a href="mailto:mxml_node_t structure.
+Nodes are defined by the structure.
 The type member defines the node type (element, integer, opaque, real, or text) which determines which value you want to look at in the value union.